KX Insights Installation

 $INSIGHTS_HOSTNAME DNS record as discussed above

-Please enter the hostname for the installation: kxi-insights.example.com
+Checking ingress configuration...
+Please enter the hostname for the installation: kxi-insights.example.com Using Let's Encrypt TLS certificates

 Chart Repository details

-If installing from repositories the defaults can be used along with your KX-provided credentials.
-If installing from a local repository, instead please submit the required details.
+If installing from repositories, the defaults can be used along with your KX-provided credentials.
+If installing from a local repository, please submit the required details.

-Chart details Please enter a name for the chart repository to set locally [kx-insights]: Please enter the chart repository URL to pull charts from [https://nexus.dl.kx.com/repository/kx-insights-charts]: Please enter the username for the chart repository: <ACCESS_USER> Please enter the password for the chart repository (input hidden): <ACCESS_PASS>
+Checking chart details...
+Please enter a name for the chart repository to set locally [kx-insights]: Please enter the chart repository URL to pull charts from [https://nexus.dl.kx.com/repository/kx-insights-charts]: Please enter the username for the chart repository: <ACCESS_USER> Please enter the password for the chart repository (input hidden): <ACCESS_PASS> Re-enter to confirm (input hidden): <ACCESS_PASS>

-If an existing license secret exists it can be provided, otherwise provide the $KX_LIC_PATH to your license file to generate the secret on your cluster
+If an existing license secret exists it will be automatically used.
+Otherwise, provide the $KX_LIC_PATH to your license file to generate the secret on your cluster

-License details Do you have an existing license secret [y/N]: Please enter the path to your kdb license: <KX_LIC_PATH> Secret kxi-license successfully created
+Checking license details...
+Please enter the path and filename of your kdb+ license: <KX_LIC_PATH> Secret kxi-license successfully created

 Image Repository details

-Image repository Please enter the image repository to pull images from [registry.dl.kx.com]: Do you have an existing image pull secret for registry.dl.kx.com [y/N]: Please enter the username for registry.dl.kx.com: <ACCESS_USER> Please enter the password for as (input hidden): <ACCESS_PASS> Secret kxi-nexus-pull-secret successfully created
+Image repository Please enter the image repository to pull images from [registry.dl.kx.com]: Please enter the username for registry.dl.kx.com: <ACCESS_USER> Please enter the password for <ACCESS_USER> (input hidden): <ACCESS_PASS> Re-enter to confirm (input hidden): <ACCESS_PASS> Secret kxi-nexus-pull-secret successfully created

-the KX Insights Platform uses mutual TLS for clients publishing data into the system.
+The KX Insights Platform uses mutual TLS for clients publishing data into the system.
 This requires the system to be configured with a certificate issuer to generate unique keys and certs for each client.
-The installer will create this certificate issuer unless you provide an existing one.
+The installer will create this certificate issuer when one does not already exist.
+Guidance on manually creating these files and secret can be found in the Manual Install section.

-Client certificate issuer Do you have an existing client certificate issuer [y/N]: Secret kxi-certificate successfully created
+Checking client certificate issuer...
+Secret kxi-certificate successfully created

 Keycloak is used as the identity and access management platform for the KX Insights Platform.